savonarola/pulse-meter/README.md

 ## Rails app integration

-If you're going to use this gem to visualize some metrics in your rails app, you can do it by two ways.
+If you're going to use this gem to visualize some metrics in your Rails app, you can do it in two ways.

-1. First way: mount as rack-app.
+1. First way: mount dashboard as rack-app.
 For this you need to write something like that:

     + define entry (for example in lib/)

     ```ruby
     # lib/dashboard.rb
     module Dashboard